nxt-insurance/nxt_state_machine/README.md

 ## TODO

+- Make adding callbacks available to the state machine itslef and not just to events!
 - Test that events with the same name can coexist but are unique!
 - Test :around_transition callback chain for all integrations
 - Check if having multiple state machines in the same class is a big issue
-- Reevaluate the response of the transition?
+- Reevaluate the return value of the transition?
 What would you expect?
+- Add method to walk a path ?

 ```ruby
 class ArticleWorkflow